Yuzhuo-Dang/PEARL/README.md

-# PRARL

-PEARL: Purified-Interaction and Affinity Graph Learning for multimodal recommendation.
+# PRARL: Purified-Interaction and Affinity Graph Learning for multimodal recommendation.

 The code and data will be available upon acceptance.